rrousselGit/semantic_changelog/README.md

 This repository is a set of tools designed to do package versioning using changelogs.

+It is primarily designed for maintaining my own packages, as it is the convention I use for Riverpod/Freezed/...
+But feel free to clone this and use it~

 ## Motivation

 When maintaining large open-source projects (often mono-repositories), dealing